tomhrr/dale/doc/1-4-variables.md

         (setf {pointer-to-variable} {new-value})

-`setf` takes a pointer as its first argument so that it can be overridden for specific types by user-level functions.
-(References, in the C++ sense of the word, are not supported.)

 `setv` is an additional core form that can be used for setting variables.
 It is provided by the compiler, but operates as a macro: